- Application Info

 NSF Fellowship | Exoplanet Dynamics | Advisor: Fred Adams

-Exciting Discovery: Along with her advisor, Becker and colleagues recently discovered a hot Jupiter system with two close-in planetary companions using data from the Kepler space telescope.
+Exciting Discovery: Along with her advisor, Becker and colleagues discovered a hot Jupiter system with two close-in planetary companions using data from the Kepler space telescope.
 It is the first hot Jupiter found with any close-in planets.
 This new discovery will help scientists who are trying to understand how planets form and migrate in solar systems.

 Faculty Access: “It’s a very positive, welcoming department.
 The faculty-to-student ratio is amazing.
 You can really interact with all of the faculty.
 They are accessible and actually have time to have discussions and answer questions for you.”